ABOUT THE NPTSS

 Cultural Supervision

-To uphold equity and culturally safe practice, dedicated cultural supervision is available for Māori and Pacific NP interns.
+To uphold equity and culturally safe practice, dedicated cultural supervision is available for Māori and Pacific NP candidates.
 These supervisors also support those working with Māori, Pacific, and other minority communities helping embed culturally responsive approaches into clinical care.

 This support is essential for developing confident, competent practitioners who deliver care that is respectful, inclusive, and aligned with Te Tiriti o Waitangi.
 It also strengthens the NP workforce’s ability to meet the needs of Aotearoa’s diverse populations.